 We can sync service calls (Tickets) from CW Manage to eAutomate.
-Both chargeable and non-chargeable, with or without materials.
+Both chargeable and non-chargeable tickets will sync over.

 See here for getting started with the sync.

-The service call sync will take tickets from ConnectWise in a set status and insert them into eAutomate.
+The service call sync will take closed tickets from ConnectWise in a set status and insert them into eAutomate as service calls.
 We assume that you want to have technician costs associated with the contract in eAutomate, so we highly recommend that you have the ID964 agreement sync running.
 (You can run the service call sync independent of the agreement sync if needed, attaching calls to contracts will work much smoother with it running.)

 We recommend that these calls not be touched and that you create an eAgent task to invoice the zero dollar service calls.
 You can set the eAgent task to filter for these calls based on bill code or call type.
 Billable service calls should be reviewed to ensure that the billing amount is correct before processing.